 Updated on 26-06-2019: The CBIC has finally released the road map for Simplified GST returns implementation to ease the transition process.
 The transition that starts from October 2019 will be complete by December 2019.
 All the filers will be filing New Simplified GST Returns – GST RET01 by January 2020.

-The recent update of GSTN portal with Simplified Returns suggests GST team’s earnestness towards simplification of tax filing.
-The simplified taxation forms are need of the hour, especially for small taxpayers.
+The recent update of GSTN portal with New Returns suggests GST team’s earnestness towards simplification of tax filing.
+The simplified new returns are need of the hour, especially for small taxpayers.
 The 27th Council Meeting and 28th Council meeting paved the way for the reforms and now Sahaj, Sugam and Quarterly(Normal) will be on pilot basis from April 1, 2019 and will be mandated from July 2019.

-With the implementation of new GSTR forms, the taxpayers in India may find the following updates:
+Implementation of new returns, the taxpayers in India may find the following updates:

 - Filing Restrictions